maninak/eslint-config/README.md

     },
   }
   {
-    // Remember to specify the file glob here, otherwise it might cause the vue plugin to handle non-vue files
+    // Remember to specify the file glob as done here, otherwise thise vue rule will try to run on non-vue files too
     files: ['**/*.vue'],
     rules: {
       'vue/operator-linebreak': ['error', 'before'],